LucasDelfino92/morrowindsharp/main.md

 ### Installation instructions:
 - **Main files - Animated Arrow Denocker**
+- Install the downloaded archive using manual install in MO2.

 Reimplements the MCP arrow denocking feature, with full animation and new input options.